 When loading the rule defined in the rule file at startup, udevd holds it in the memory and the rule is not updated by only changing the rule file.
 Then update udev with the new rule.

+'''

 udevadm control --reload-rules

+'''

-1) Deactivate the virtual interface
+- 1. Prepare for removing a card. - 1) Deactivate the virtual interface